 Sound Transit's East Link light rail extension project is bringing high-quality rail transit to Redmond with service starting at two stations in Overlake in 2023: Overlake Village (SR 520 at 152nd Ave NE) and Redmond Technology Center (SR 520 at NE 40th St).
 Once the project is complete, travelers from the Redmond Technology Center station will enjoy 10-minute trips to Downtown Bellevue and 30-minute trips to Downtown Seattle on tracks separated from automobile traffic.

-For more information about East Link, visit the Sound Transit East Link project page.
+For more information about East Link, visit the East Link construction page.

 Preparing for Light Rail